dobsondev/xmas-xchange/README.md

 1. Twilio Account SID
 2. Twilio Auth Token
 3. Twilio Phone number in the format of `+1##########`
-4. AWS IAM User Access Key
+4. AWS IAM User Access Key (for local development only)
-5. AWS IAM User Secret Access Key
+5. AWS IAM User Secret Access Key (for local development only)
+6. AWS Session Token (optional - only needed for temporary credentials)
-6. AWS Region of S3 Bucket
+7. AWS Region of S3 Bucket
-7. S3 Bucket Name
+8. S3 Bucket Name

+#### For Local Development: Creating AWS IAM User

-To get your AWS credentials, you'll need to create an IAM user and access keys in the AWS console:
+For local development, you'll need an IAM user with access keys:

 1. Go to IAM Service:
    - Log into AWS Console
    - Search for "IAM" or go to https://console.aws.amazon.com/iam/
 2. Create IAM User:
    - Click "Users" in left sidebar
    - Click "Create user"
-  - Enter a username
+   - Enter a username (e.g., `xmas-exchange-local-dev`)
    - Click "Next"
 3. Set Permissions:
    - Choose "Attach policies directly"
-  - Select the AWS services your app needs (either S3Full or only access to the bucket you want to use)
+   - Click "Create policy" and use the same S3 policy as the OIDC role above
+   - Attach the policy to your user
    - Click "Next" then "Create user"
 4. Create Access Keys:
    - Click on your new user
    - Go to "Security credentials" tab
    - Click "Create access key"
    - Choose "Application running outside AWS"
    - Click "Next" then "Create access key"
 5. Copy Credentials:
    - Copy the Access key ID (this is your `AWS_ACCESS_KEY_ID`)
    - Copy the Secret access key (this is your `AWS_SECRET_ACCESS_KEY`)
    - Store them securely in your password vault - you can't view the secret key again

+**Note:** GitHub Actions uses OIDC and doesn't need these access keys.
+The access keys are only for local development.

 ### `./json/data.json`

 This file needs to contain all the required information of the participants in the gift exchange.
 This should include their names, their mobile phone numbers (in the format of `+1##########`) and any constraints (people they cannot match with for the gift exchange).
 See `./json/data.example.json` for an example of how this should be formatted.

 A participants entry should look like this:
 ```json
 "Participant": {
     "phone_number": "+15556667777",